Are there warning signs in your construction software?

 We’ve all been through a time in life where we don’t feel like everything’s all right.
 Maybe it’s your job and you feel like you’re not in the right workplace.
 Or maybe you feel like you want to pack up your bags and move to a new city.
 Or maybe it’s a relationship you just don’t feel is working anymore.
 In those situations, it’s hard to break away.The same could be for your construction management software.

 You might not be getting the results you want, but those feelings of loyalty, uncertainty, and confrontation yield you from testing the waters.
-It’s completely natural to feel this way, but maybe making that leap is beneficial for you.
+It’s completely natural to feel this way.
+However, maybe making that leap is beneficial for you.

 In those real-life situations, there are red flags.
 You might choose to ignore them, but you know they’re there.
 The same goes for construction management software.
 You might not even notice the potential “red flags” in your construction software.
 In order to identify these signals, check out the five major warning signs for any construction software.

 The sad and truthful aspect is that many construction companies still use outdated software applications.
-They may have even been built around the same time.
+They may have even been built around the same time as the Razr.
 Vendors have made minimal efforts to innovate their product, create new features and improve their overall user interface and user experience.
 But we are often afraid of taking the risk to find a new software provider even if the perfect solution is right around the corner.

-What happens when your construction management software is not taking steps forward proactively, this actually means that it is taking steps backward because technology is always changing.
-In this situation, it might be time to kick it to the curb.
+What happens when your construction management software is not taking steps forward proactively?
+Realistically, this means it is taking steps backwards because technology is always changing.
+In this situation, it might be time to kick that software to the curb.
 Does that mean there have to be new additions each week?
 Of course not.
-But factors such as new features, integration, and UI/UX improvements should be regularly updated.
+But new features, integration, and UI/UX improvements should be regularly updated.
 Staying up on industry trends is vital to staying efficient.

 Every company claims they have excellent customer support, but do they really?
 In order for a software solution to work most effectively for you and your team, you need to be able to have ready assistance.

 In any relationship, communication is essential.
 What if you sent a message to your significant other and went days without hearing from them?
 You’d start to wonder what is wrong.
 Or if you are even in a relationship anymore.
 Think of your software provider as a relationship.
 Anytime you have questions or concerns, you hope that customer support responds in a timely manner.
 But if it doesn’t, it might be time to pull the plug.

-Your software provider should be reaching out to you and asking your feedback on the service, as well as periodically checking in to see how you are liking your service.
+Your software provider should be reaching out to you and asking for your feedback on the service.
+They should also be periodically checking in to see how you are liking your service.
 If a software company does not make its customers a priority, it is a good sign that you should probably start looking somewhere else.

-Having a clear idea of the specifics you are looking for will help you determine exactly how much you should be spending.
+Finally, having a clear idea of the specifics you are looking for will help you determine exactly how much you should be spending.
 Doing a bit of research to speak the language of a service provider will immensely help you in the long run.

 5. Lack of Return on Investment

 When you invest your time and energy into something, you expect to gain something great in return, right?
 With construction management software, your investment should come with return proving great cost and time savings.
 If you feel like you are putting in more work than you should be or feel like you haven’t seen any outcome since choosing a software, it’s time to start looking elsewhere.